Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Flapping foils in tandem configuration

 Next, we understand the effect of varying the heave amplitude of the downstream foil on its propulsive performance.
 To accomplish this, we fix the heave amplitude of the upstream foil $h^u_0/c_d = 1$, the pitch amplitudes as $\theta_0^u = \theta_0^d = 30^{\circ}$ and the non-dimensional flapping frequency is selected as $f^* = 0.2$.
 The heave amplitude of the downstream foil is varied in the range $h_0^d/c_d \in [0, 1]$.

-The variation in the mean thrust coefficient and the propulsive efficiency for the downstream foil are shown in Fig. \ref{CTmean_Eta_h0d}.
+The variation in the mean thrust coefficient and the propulsive efficiency for the tandem foils are shown in Figs. \ref{CTmean_h0d} and \ref{Eta_h0d}, respectively.
 Note that as the upstream heave amplitude is fixed, the propulsive performance of the upstream foil will be identical to an isolated single foil at $h_0/c = 1$, $\theta_0 = 30^{\circ}$ and $f^* = 0.2$.
-It is observed that the mean thrust decreases with decrease in the heave amplitude of the downstream foil for both the gap ratios, as shown in Fig. \ref{CTmean_Eta_h0d}(a), similar to the variation for a single foil with decreasing $h_0/c$.
+It is observed that the mean thrust for the downstream foil decreases with decrease in the heave amplitude of the downstream foil for both the gap ratios, as shown in Fig. \ref{CTmean_h0d}(a), similar to the variation for a single foil with decreasing $h_0/c$.
 At $g/c_d = 4$, we do not observe a positive thrust coefficient for the downstream foil for the heave amplitudes considered.
-On the other hand, for $g/c_d = 7$, the thrust coefficient is negative for $h_0^d/c_d = 0, 0.2$.
-The propulsive efficiency first increases slightly when $h_0^d/c_d$ is decreased from 1 to 0.8, and then decreases monotonically for $g/c_d = 7$.
+On the other hand, for $g/c_d = 7$, the thrust coefficient is negative for $h_0^d/c_d = [0, 0.2]$.
+For the combined system (Fig. \ref{CTmean_h0d}(b)), the mean thrust increases for both the gap ratios with increasing $h_0^d/c_d$, similar to the behavior of the downstream foil as the thrust of the upstream foil (constant) gets added to that of the downstream foil in the combined system.
+The propulsive efficiency for the downstream foil, shown in Fig. \ref{Eta_h0d}(a), first increases slightly when $h_0^d/c_d$ is decreased from 1 to 0.8, and then decreases monotonically for $g/c_d = 7$.
+As the average thrust of the combined system is always positive, the propulsive efficiency is defined for all the cases, as depicted in Fig. \ref{Eta_h0d}(b).
+For $g/c_d = 4$, the efficiency is observed to increase linearly with $h_0^d/c_d$, reaching a maximum value of 31.4\% at $h_0^d/c_d = 1$.
+The behavior of the efficiency is nonlinear in nature and has a maximum value of 42\% at $h_0^d/c_d = 0.8$ for $g/c_d = 7$.

+Carrying out the control volume analysis similar to previous sections, the variation in the mean thrust force can be explained.
+The quantities $\widetilde{p}_2$ and $\widetilde{u}_2$ at the right boundary of the control volume are evaluated using Eq. (\ref{Mom_Bal_Eq}) with the help of time-averaged pressure $(\overline{p}_2)$ and velocity $\overline{u}_2$ which are plotted in Figs. \ref{g4_pAvg_UAvg_h0d} and \ref{g7_pAvg_UAvg_h0d} for $g/c_d = 4$ and 7, respectively.
+For both the gap ratios, the pressure distribution is such that the evaluated quantity $(\widetilde{p}_2 - \widetilde{p}_1)A$ does not change much for $h_0^d/c_d \in [0.4, 0.8]$ indicating the streamwise velocity distribution to be the dominant term representing the generated thrust.
+On the other hand, for $h_0^d/c_d \in [0, 0.4]$, the change in the velocity term $\rho^\mathrm{f}A(\widetilde{u}_2^2 - \widetilde{u}_1^2)$ is observed to be very small indicating the pressure term to be the dominant term and dictating the thrust trend.
+This observation is similar to that of the single isolated foil in Section \ref{single_h0_effects}.

+The temporal change in the thrust coefficient for the downstream foil is shown in Fig. \ref{TH_CT_h0d} for the two gap ratios.
+For both the gap ratios, the peak of the thrust coefficient in a flapping cycle increases with the heave amplitude $h_0^d/c_d$.
+However, this increase is significant for $g/c_d = 7$.
+We focus now on the vortex interaction of the upstream foil's wake with the downstream foil to get an insight about the instantaneous change in the thrust.